Tensor-reduced atomic density representations

+where $W^{k}_{z_t n_t l_t}$ are the components of $\ww_k$.
+This expansion is exact for finite $K$, as $\bm{c}$ is finite due to basis truncation, and is equivalent to eigenvalue decomposition of a symmetric matrix when $\nu=2$.
+Note that we choose to use the same weights $W^{k}_{z_t n_t l_t}$ for all $\nu$ and $\eta$, which significantly reduces the number of weights that need be specified.
+In practice, we can choose to expand over the $\zz\nn$ or $\zz$ indices only, see SI for details, and then substitute the expansion into Eq.~\eqref{eq:standardace} as

+where $\BBt_{i,k\ll\eta}$ are the new tensor reduced features and the approximation arises because in practice we truncate the tensor decomposition early.
+The key novelty is that only element-wise products are taken across the $k$ index of the embedded channels $\tilde{A}_{i, k l_t m_t}$ when forming the many-body basis, rather than a full tensor product, i.e. $k$ does not have a $t$ subscript in Eq.~\ref{eq:decoupled_ace_mid} (see Table~\ref{tab:summary} for the full definitions).
+For completeness, we note that applying this tensor reduction to the elements only and using $K=2$ is equivalent to the element-weighting strategies used in \cite{gastegger2018wacsf, artrith2017ACSF_weight, uhrin2021through}.

-The transformation expressed by $W^{kl}_{zn}$, derived from the symmetric tensor decomposition, is the general form of the embeddings used in refs.~\citenum{goscinski2021optimal, willatt2018feature, artrith2017ACSF_weight, schnet}.
-There are multiple natural strategies for specifying the embedding weights $W^{kl}_{zn}$, including approximating a pre-computed $c_{\zz \nn \ll \eta}$ or treating the weights as model parameters to be estimated during the training process.
-The latter approach has been used with success in a number of neural network based models \cite{MACE2022, botnet, nequip}.
-Here, we investigate a simpler alternative: random embedding weights.
+There are multiple natural strategies for specifying the embedding weights $W^{kl}_{zn}$, including approximating a pre-computed $c_{\zz \nn \ll \eta}$ or treating the weights as model parameters to be estimated during the training process, as is done in MACE \cite{MACE2022}.
+Here we investigate using random weights as a simpler alternative.
+This ensures that Eq.~\ref{eq:decoupled_ace_main} remains a linear model and allows the $\BBt_{i,k\ll\eta}$ to be used directly in other tasks such as data visualisation.